shapeshed/shapeshed.com/content/posts/auto_blend_photographs_in_photoshop.md

-{
-  "title": "Auto-blend photographs in Photoshop", "date": "2007-10-27T00:00:00+01:00",
++++
+date = "2007-10-27T00:00:00+01:00"
-  "description": "If you have Photoshop CS3 you can automatically merge two different photographs to create a new one, with Photoshop doing all of the hard work for you. ", "tags": [
+description = "If you have Photoshop CS3 you can automatically merge two different photographs to create a new one, with Photoshop doing all of the hard work for you. " tags = ["Photoshop"] title = "Auto-blend photographs in Photoshop"

-    "Photoshop"
-  ]
-}
++++

 ## Two different photos